 - Operational level (regular daily communication on the lowest level between engineers regarding on-going project issues)

 - Managerial level (communication on the mid level between managers regarding project planning and statuses, process organization, risks management, and similar questions.
 Such discussions should take place at least few times a week)

 - Strategic level (strategic communication on the highest level between executives on a monthly or quarterly basis)

 To accelerate decision-making processes between two parties, this three-level model incorporates a clear escalation mechanism.
 When needed, engineers will take up an issue to the manager, while managers might address their questions about plans, services or strategy to executives.

 Remote team management often comes upon a snag.
 Team members don’t work in the same office, they communicate in virtual, not real environments, they feel they want stand-up meetings for receiving tasks, they cannot solve problems by throwing some ideas around in the office or having a few words over the wall.

 The best the PM can do is to help you stay at the top of the game by integrating necessary tools to blend an outsourcing model into internal business processes.

 Risks related to offshore outsourcing are numerous.
 These are weak communication channels, discrepancies between internal processes on the client and outsourcing provider sides, lack of business domain knowledge, cultural differences, and many others.
 Aware of the risks, PMs and executives implement techniques to mitigate them altogether.
-Such techniques include but are not limited to constant communication, processes alignment through the entire development cycle, well-documented requirements, proper tools usage, etc. The combination of efficient day-to-day risk analysis and appropriate risk management techniques are critical to successful outsourcing partnership.
+Such techniques include constant communication, processes alignment through the entire development cycle, well-documented requirements, proper tools usage, etc. The combination of efficient day-to-day risk analysis and appropriate risk management techniques are critical to successful outsourcing partnership.